 In those places, you can discover more Cuban music and see live concerts for just a small fee or even no entrance prices.
 You can enjoy Jazz, Indie and other types of music that you might not have expected on the Island.

 Here are just some artists and songs that you should have heard of:

-The artist who also started the F.A.C in Havana grew up in very musical environment and mixes a lot of styles and influences.
+The artist who also started the F.A.C in Havana grew up in a very musical environment and mixes a lot of styles and influences.
 He has a lot of songs about the Cuban lifestyle and everyday life.
 He got popular, also internationally, by making the soundtrack to the Spanish movie: Habana Blues.

 Check it out:

-Buena Fe are really popular on the island.
+Buena Fe is really popular on the island.
 They have nice and interesting lyrics and catchy songs, also they do great live concerts.
 They form part of current Cuban culture so if you have a chance to see them while you there, do so!

 They also have quite creative video clips, check them out:

 My next tip is a Cuban DJ, who named himself after a neighborhood in Havana.
 He produces and mixes his music in his home in the Vedado and does a really good job with it!